-- When you receive a Selective Call, the call received icons blinks and the display shows Call received.
-You hear two alert tones, the LED lights up solid yellow to indicate the transmitting radio is still sending signal.
-OR the LED blinks solid green once to indicate the transmitting radio is pending to receive signal. - 2 The speaker unmutes. - 3 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 4 Press and hold the PTT button to talk.
+- When you receive a Selective Call, you hear two alert tones and the LED lights up solid yellow.
+The call received icons blinks and the display shows Call received.
+You hear two alert tones, the LED lights up solid yellow to - indicate the transmitting radio is still sending signal.

+the LED blinks solid green once to indicate the transmitting radio is pending to receive signal.

+- 2 The speaker unmutes. - 3 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 4 Press and hold the PTT button to talk.
 Release the PTT button to listen.